Prince25/StockAlertBot/README.md

 ### SMS
-SMS / Text support is now available via Amazon Web Services, Email, or Twilio.
+SMS / Text support is available via Amazon Web Services, Email, or Twilio.
 This, however, requires some setup on your part.
 Read below regarding setup for each method:

 - **[Amazon Web Services](https://aws.amazon.com/sns)**\
 First, read pricing information [here](https://aws.amazon.com/sns/faqs/#SMS_pricing).
 First 100 SMS are free for each month as long as you send them to a United States destination.
 For this method, you will need: